Oil worker killed on Talos Energy platform in U.S. Gulf of Mexico

 Offshore drilling accidents claimed 29 lives between 2009 and 2016, according to the latest data available from federal regulator BSEE, including 11 offshore workers in the 2010 Deepwater Horizon rig explosion.

-The Trump administration has proposed rolling back some regulations initiated following that accident, such as requirements for operators to get third parties to certify that safety devices work under extreme conditions.
+The administration of President Donald Trump has proposed rolling back some regulations initiated following that accident, such as requirements for operators to get third parties to certify that safety devices work under extreme conditions. [nL1N1OS1F3]

 Talos’s Energy Resource Technology reported a fatality on a production platform in October 2013, according to BSEE.
 That accident occurred just a few months after federal regulators placed the operator on a performance improvement plan.